Thr0in/SCT-Time-Management/README.md

-# Time Management Application
+# STC Time Management Application

-This is a Tkinter-based time management application designed to help users manage workdays, track flex time, request vacation days, and log working hours.
-The main components of the application include a calendar for tracking working hours, a sidebar for managing flex time and vacation requests, and an information panel displaying current work status.
+This is a time management and tracking application for employees, built using Python and Tkinter.
+It allows employees to log their work hours, manage break times, and track their vacation days.
+The application provides a graphical calendar view for easy navigation and interaction.

 ## Table of Contents